-Policy Coverage - Voluntary (POL 21/2014)

-Purpose To establish guidelines for extending voluntary coverage to industries and occupations excluded from The Workers' Compensation Act, 2013.
+Policy Coverage - Voluntary (POL 21/2014) Effective Date January 1, 2015 Application Applies to all excluded industries and occupations.
+Purpose To establish guidelines for extending voluntary coverage to industries and occupations excluded from the Act.

-Section 3 of The Workers' Compensation Act, 2013 (the "Act"), states that the "Act applies to all employers and workers engaged in, about or in connection with any industry in Saskatchewan except the farming and ranching industry and those industries, employers or workers excluded" by The Workers' Compensation Miscellaneous Regulations (the "Miscellaneous Regulations").

-- 2. Under Section 3 of the Act, "an industry, employer or worker excluded from this Act may apply to the board to be brought within the scope of this Act."
+- Section 3 of The Workers' Compensation Act, 2013 (the "Act"), states that the "Act applies to all employers and workers engaged in, about or in connection with any industry in Saskatchewan except the farming and ranching industry and those industries, employers or workers excluded" by The Workers' Compensation Miscellaneous Regulations (the "Miscellaneous Regulations"). - 2.
+Under Section 3 of the Act, "an industry, employer or worker excluded from this Act may apply to the board to be brought within the scope of this Act."
 Further, when an excluded employer requests coverage, they are required to notify the workers or their union that WCB coverage has been requested.
 Additionally, a worker must give notice to their employer that coverage has been requested. - 3.
 Section 20 provides the Workers' Compensation Board (WCB) exclusive jurisdiction to determine whether any industry or worker is within the scope of the Act. - 4.
 In accordance with Section 5 of the Miscellaneous Regulations, if an employer is responsible for an operation that is within the scope of the Act and another operation that the Act does not apply to, coverage will only apply to the work performed in the industry to which the Act applies.